 Since that time the romantic ballads of the Bolero tradition have become a permanent part of both Latin and English language pop music genres.
 Today the Bolero is known as the “dance of love” in the American Rhythm style and is danced in professional competition in that division.

-The basic step is comprised by forward and back rocking steps alternating and steps to each side.
-It is the same basic step as Mambo and International Style Rumba.
-The basic count used is SQQ (Slow, Quick, Quick) and is commenced with a side step on count '1' in the music.
+The basic step is similar to the same basic step in Mambo, International Style Rumba and the progressive basic of Salsa – Side to left, rock back, right, left, then side to left, rock forward left, right and repeat.
+The basic count used is SQQ (Slow, Quick, Quick) and is commenced with a side step on count ‘1’ in the music.

-The exaggerated expanding and contracting dance position of the Bolero makes a very dramatic and romantic statement.
-At it's highest level Latin hip action similar to Rumba is incorporated with the lyrical feel along with exaggerated 'rippling' body actions creating a romantic yet very sexy effect.
+The exaggerated expanding and contracting dance position of the Bolero is physically very elastic and can make a very dramatic and romantic statement.
+At it’s highest level Latin hip action similar to Rumba is incorporated with the lyrical feel, along with exaggerated ‘rippling’ body actions, creating a romantic yet very sexy effect.

 Bolero songs and artists include: